-The single-digit temperatures and negative wind chills forecasted for next week can cause all sorts of problems—your plumbing included.
+The single-digit temperatures and negative wind chills that come with severe winter weather cause all sorts of problems — plumbing issues included.

 Frozen water pipes cause expensive, frustrating, and unnecessary damage.
 And if you live in an older home or have experienced frozen pipes before, your plumbing is even more vulnerable.

 Pipes that are most at risk for freezing are those in unheated spaces such as garages, basements, and attics.
 But pipes running along exterior walls or under cabinets are also susceptible.

 Following these simple steps to prevent frozen pipes during a cold spell will save you time and money later:

 - Let a small stream of water flow from a faucet.
 Running water through the pipe—even at a trickle—helps prevent it from freezing.
 If you’re concerned about your service line or water meter freezing, run water in a utility sink near your meter.
 If a particular pipe in your home is prone to freezing, run water through the faucet connected to it.